KusionStack/kusion/docs/design/environment/enviroment_management.md

 1. Give the definition of environment;
 2. Define the writing format of environment configurations;
 3. Provide the commands to manage environments;
-4. Give the integration scheme with AppConfiguration when running `kusion build`.
+4. Give the SDK to parse environment config to structured data.

 ### Non-Goals